yschoe/yschoe.github.io/_posts/2022-05-17--Deepmind--AGI--A-Generalist-Agent--GATO--by-Google-Deepmind.markdown

 [https://www.deepmind.com/publications/a-generalist-agent](https://www.deepmind.com/publications/a-generalist-agent)

+* My prediction: this paper will appear in the journal Nature.

 Quote from the blog:

 During the training phase of Gato, data from different tasks and modalities are serialised into a flat sequence of tokens, batched, and processed by a transformer neural network similar to a large language model.
 The loss is masked so that Gato only predicts action and text targets.